Saeed-dev2/ESP32_PWM_LED_Control/README.md

 - Configures PWM for precise LED control.
 - Duty cycle set to 75% on and 25% off.
-- Complete on-off cycle duration of 5 seconds.
+- Complete on-off cycle duration of 5 second.

 ## Components